 Call our team today on 0161 696 9685 for an informal chat about what we can do for you as your legal representative when making your compensation claim.

-This is our guide to claiming compensation if you have hurt your foot in a slip, trip, or fall accident.
+This is our guide to claiming compensation if you have injured your foot in a slip, trip, or fall accident.

 NHS guide on common strains and sprains injuries.